Vinicius Jr says racism is 'normal' in LaLiga after crowd chants during Real Madrid's league match in Valencia

 Valencia earlier released a statement on their club website condemning what happened and confirming they will investigate.

-"Valencia CF wish to publicly condemn insults and attacks of all kinds in football.
+"Valencia wish to publicly condemn insults and attacks of all kinds in football," it read.

-Darren Lewis: "It's all very well for clubs to come out, like Valencia have done, and apologise after the event but the fact is that action isn't being taken, not just to protect someone of the calibre of a Vinicius Jr, but also Black players in general and that's the reason why Vinicius Jr says Spain is seen as a country of racists.
+Darren Lewis of the Daily Mirror told Sky Sports: "It's all very well for clubs to come out, like Valencia have done, and apologise after the event but the fact is that action isn't being taken, not just to protect someone of the calibre of a Vinicius Jr, but also Black players in general and that's the reason why Vinicius Jr says Spain is seen as a country of racists.

+"Sport is not a forum for young men to be racially abused on the basis of the colour of their skin.

 "Spanish football is in crisis because it cannot handle this and the trite apologies after a situation like this one are not good enough."